SMUAbdullah/paper-Omicron-BA.2-outbreak-Hong-Kong/README.md

 ## Operating system

-All files were generated on a Microsoft Windows 10 Operating System
+All files were generated on a Microsoft Windows 10 Operating System.

 ## License

-This repository is licensed as [CC0 1.0](https://github.com/SMUAbdullah/paper-Omicron-BA.2-outbreak-Hong-Kong/blob/main/LICENSE-CC0) (figures, source files, and documentation)
+This repository is licensed as [CC0 1.0](https://github.com/SMUAbdullah/paper-Omicron-BA.2-outbreak-Hong-Kong/blob/main/LICENSE-CC0) (figures, source files, and documentation).

 ## Feedback and troubleshooting